mitosis-org/dn404x/README.md

 - Join our community discussions
 - Check the documentation for common questions

-## 🚨 Disclaimer
+## Disclaimer

-This software is provided "as is" without warranty of any kind.
+This software is provided "as is" without warranty.
 Use at your own risk.
-The protocol involves cross-chain operations which carry inherent risks including but not limited to message delivery failures, chain reorganizations, and smart contract vulnerabilities.
+Cross-chain operations carry risks including message delivery failures, chain reorganizations, and smart contract vulnerabilities.
+This project is in development and not audited.